AngleProtocol/angle-docs/concepts/emergency-modules/README.md

 ## ⌛ Collateral Diversification and Settlement

 In the above sections, a protocol with a single collateral type was described.
-It is important to note that the protocol will accept different collateral types, diversifying the overall risk of the protocol.
+It is important to note that the protocol accepts different collateral types, diversifying the overall risk of the protocol.
 With asset diversification, Angle is less prone to having the issue where one asset drops and affects the stability of the whole system.

 If one collateral becomes too risky, the protocol has the ability to incentivize liquidity providers to contribute more to one pool than to another through staking incentives and transaction fees.